 Other cards you may want to look at if you’re considering the Delta Skymiles Reserve Business Card include:

-- Delta SkyMiles® Gold Business American Express Card: This card has a much lower annual fee of $99 (waived first year).
-But you also get fewer bonus miles with the welcome offer — earn 75,000 bonus miles after spending $3,000 in the first 3 months (limited time offer ends 3/29/23).
+- Delta SkyMiles® Gold Business American Express Card: This card has a $0 intro annual fee for the first year, $99 per year thereafter, which is lower than the Delta Skymiles Reserve Business Card.
+But you also get fewer bonus miles with the welcome offer — earn 75,000 bonus miles after you spend $6,000 in purchases in your first 6 months. plus, earn an additional 5,000 bonus miles after you make an eligible delta purchase within your first 6 months (limited time offer ends 10/25/23).

 While you’ll get a first checked bag free, there’s no companion ticket with this card.
-And although you still earn two miles per $1 spent at Delta, the card doesn’t provide the chance to earn bonus MQMs after hitting spending thresholds like the Delta Skymiles Reserve Business Card does. - Delta SkyMiles® Platinum Business American Express Card: This card comes with a $250 fee.
-Earn MQMs via the welcome bonus and also through an annual miles boost once spending thresholds are met.
+And although you still earn two miles per $1 spent at Delta, the card doesn’t provide the chance to earn bonus MQMs after hitting spending thresholds like the Delta Skymiles Reserve Business Card does. - Delta SkyMiles® Platinum Business American Express Card: This card offers a $250 fee.
+Earn MQMs via an annual miles boost once spending thresholds are met.
 A free checked bag is also a perk of this card, as is a free companion pass — but it can’t be used for a first-class flight, unlike the Reserve’s companion pass.